oddstream/gosol/README.md

 you to move them, one at a time, via an empty pile or cell.
 Enabling power moves automates this, allowing multi-card moves between piles.
 The number of cards you can move is calculated from the number of empty piles and cells (if any).

-#### Extra colors
+#### Colorful cards

-Draws the cards in four colors, rather than the usual black and red.
-Can be useful when scanning cards in variants that sort cards into suit order (like Australian or Spider), but is annoying for variants that sort cards into alternate colors (like Klondike, Freecell or Yukon).
+Depending on the variant, enabling this draws the cards in four colors, rather than the usual black and red.

 #### Mirror baize

 Mirrors the card piles on the baize from right to left, because not everyone is right handed, or likes the stock to be on the left of the screen when they are right handed.

 #### Mute sounds